compgenomr/book/index.md

 The next chapters deal with specific analysis of high-throughput sequencing data and integrating different kinds of datasets.
 Chapter \@ref(processingReads): "Quality Check, Processing and Alignment of High-throughput Sequencing Reads" introduces quality checks that need to be done on sequencing reads and different ways to process them further.
 Chapters \@ref(rnaseqanalysis), \@ref(chipseq) and \@ref(bsseq) deal with RNA-seq analysis, ChIP-seq analysis and BS-seq analysis.
 The last chapter, Chapter \@ref(multiomics):"Multi-omics Analysis" deals with methods for integrating multiple omics datasets.

 Most chapters have exercises that reinforce some of the important points introduced in the chapters.
-The exercises are classified into Beginner, Intermediate and Advanced categories.
-If you are well versed in a certain subject you might want to skip Beginner-level exercises.
+The exercises are classified into beginner, intermediate and advanced categories.
+If you are well versed in a certain subject you might want to skip beginner-level exercises.

 To sum it up, this book is a comprehensive guide for computational genomics.
 Some sections are there for the sake of the wide interdisciplinary audience and completeness, and not all sections will be equally useful to all readers of this broad audience.